AIDASoft/podio/README.md

 Check that you can now import the `yaml` and `jinja2` modules in python.

+Optionally, `graphviz` is also required for the visualization tool `podio-vis`.

 ## Preparing the environment

 Full use of PODIO requires you to set the `PODIO` environment variable